 In 2015, William served as the Curator of Contemporary Art and Academic Programming at the Newcomb Art Museum of Tulane University, where he developed a multi-year strategic exhibition plan that included Marking the Infinite: Contemporary Women Artists from Aboriginal Australia (2016) and Beyond the Canvas: Contemporary Art from Puerto Rico (2017).
 Morrow was awarded the largest grant in the history of the museum from the Andy Warhol Foundation for his visionary programming.

-Prior to joining Tulane, William served as the Polly and Mark Addison Curator of Contemporary Art at the Denver Art Museum (2012–2014), where he curated banner exhibitions such as Material World (2013) and Nick Cave: Sojourn (2013) and first museum exhibitions for artists such as Thailand-based artist Araya Rasdjarmrearsnook: Two Planets and Village and Elsewhere (2013).
+Prior to joining Tulane, William served as the Polly and Mark Addison Curator of Contemporary Art at the Denver Art Museum (2012–2014), where he curated banner exhibitions such as Material World (2013) and Nick Cave: Sojourn (2013) and first museum exhibitions for artists such as Thailand-based artist Araya Rasdjarmrearnsook: Two Planets and Village and Elsewhere (2013).
 Morrow also established the first strategic collection plan for the contemporary department in over two decades.

 William earned his master's degrees in art history and museum studies from the School of Art History at the University of St Andrews, Scotland, and the Sainsbury Centre's School of World Art and Museum Studies at the University of East Anglia, Norwich, England.